devmasx/payload-transformation/README.md

 # Payload transformation

-Using a yaml configuration you can tranform a payload to another payload
+Using a yaml configuration you can transform a payload to another payload

 ### Example: